Saturday, May 07, 2022

 Rules For Moms & Daughters

 Grace, I know you have your heart set on having boys (sans the drama) when you grow your own family.
 Just in case there ends up being a girl in the mix, I want to share these 25 rules for moms with daughters.
 It's good advice and good to know that I have followed many of these while raising you.
 We still have some time.
 I love you with my whole heart, girly.
 I've included some pictures from our recent trip to Dublin and Belfast.
 We stayed in a castle, girl!
-There is no one I'd rather share my adventures with than you. xoxo
+There is no one I'd rather share my adventures with more than you. xoxo

 25 RULES FOR MOMS WITH DAUGHTERS by Emain Barnard Fourie